Find Trade Colleges

 There are 4,760 full-time undergraduates at GRC, and 7,493 students altogether.
 The school has a student-to-faculty ratio of 16 to 1.

 Approximately 7% of the students who attend this school take out loans.
 The typical student loan amount is $4,323 a year.
-The student loan default rate of 3.4% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 3.4% which is much lower than the average rate of 10.8%!

 Private for-profit Public vs. Private